-At Pacific Workers' Compensation Law Center, our Oakland workers' compensation and personal injury lawyers understand that there is often a great deal of confusion and stress when it comes to seeking compensation for work- and accident-related injuries.
+At Pacific Workers', The Lawyers for Injured Workers, our Oakland workers' compensation and personal injury lawyers understand that there is often a great deal of confusion and stress when it comes to seeking compensation for work- and accident-related injuries.
 In order to provide you with the information you need, we’ve compiled some frequently asked questions about workers’ compensation and personal injury law in California.
 Continue reading, or contact us today to request a free and confidential consultation.

-Why should I hire Pacific Workers’ Compensation Law Center to represent me?
+Why should I hire Pacific Workers', The Lawyers for Injured Workers to represent me?

 With more than 130 years of combined experience, we are the kind of law firm you can turn to with confidence.
 We are passionate about what we do and the men and women we represent.
 In fact, we make ourselves available to our clients 24/7, especially during emergencies.
 Our AV® Rated firm was the first to have ever filed an NFL concussion case, which speaks volumes about our determination and legal prowess.
 When it comes to standing up for our clients, we are not afraid of anyone.